Scroll down or click to go to the latest installment

 From the shore, I watched the pilot climb down onto one of the pontoons and lower something into the water.
 He wasn’t paying any attention to me, and my heart rate slowed.
 Ok, maybe the plane wasn’t here for me.
 Maybe the pilot was taking water samples or something.

-I was now completely convinced their arrival had nothing to do with me, and even when the rangers headed straight for my site, I remained calm.
+I was now completely convinced their arrival had nothing to do with me, and even when the wardens headed straight for my site, I remained calm.
 Grabbing the bow to steady the boat as they pushed onto the marshy shore, I was even smiling.
 “Are you here to check my camping permit?”

 The bowsman climbed out of the boat.
 He was young, somewhere in his 20s.
 “No, we’re here to deliver a message.
 Are you Brenda?”